 Rosacea is a condition that affects both men and women.
-The onset of Rosacea generally begins around age 30 and presents itself as a persistent centralized facial flushing.
-Left untreated, rosacea can continue to evolve with more pronounced spider veins/Telangiectasia, and possible acne lesions.
+The condition’s effects generally begin around age 30 and present itself as a persistent centralized facial flushing.
+Rosacea, if left untreated, can continue to develop with more pronounced spider veins/Telangiectasia, and acne lesions.

-This treatment is extremely effective in creating more even tone and texture to the skin.
+This treatment is extremely effective and helps give a more even tone and texture to the skin.
 The added benefit of collagen remodeling with the Frac3 is that it provides the skin the support and strength required to combat the side effects of Rosacea for longer periods of time.

 Prior to Treatment

 Every person wishing to be treated at Advanced Laser Clinic will require a consultation with our Laser Consultant prior to their first treatment.

 At this appointment, we welcome all questions to advance your understanding of the treatment.
 There will be a consultation form to be completed about your health and medications to asses your eligibility for treatment.

 A patch test will be performed on your skin to ensure the laser settings are suitable for you.
 If there are no reactions 24 hours after your patch test, we can commence your laser treatment.